 Kevin Gallagher in The Guardian

-Senior GDAE Researcher Kevin P. Gallagher writes a regular column for The Guardian.
+Senior GDAE Researcher and professor of international relations at Boston University Kevin P. Gallagher writes frequently for The Guardian.
 His current research focuses on the economics and politics of economic integration in Latin America and at the WTO.
 He is the author of The Dragon in the Room: China and the Future of Latin American Industrialization, The Enclave Economy: Foreign Investment and Sustainable Development in Mexico's Silicon Valley (with Lyuba Zarsky), and Putting

 Development First: The Importance of Policy Space in

-Many of these columns are available in Spanish and Portuguese through Opinion Sur.
-To subscribe for updates click here.
+Many of these columns are available in Spanish and Portuguese through Op inion Sur.

 Forget the received wisdom: Chinese finance in Latin America is a win-win, March 16, 2012 - China's commodity-backed loans are less lopsided than thought, but Latin America should beware commodity-led growth.

 The IMF must heed G20 decisions, November 29, 2011 - The G20 agreed that developing countries are free to use capital controls against speculators.
 Now the IMF should respect that.

 The eurozone debt crisis and the G20, Kevin Gallagher, November 1, 2011 - The eurozone crisis and risk of a Greek default make action by the G20 to work out restructuring plans vital.
 Just ask Argentina